-Process Description Identity Verification is the process of confirming that the identity information is under the control of the Subject 20 .
+Process Identity Verification is the process of confirming that the identity Description information is under the control of the Subject.
 It should be noted that this process may use personal information or organizational information that is not related to identity.
-Input State Unverified Control : The identity information has not been verified as being under the control of the Subject Output State Verified Control: The identity information has been verified as being under the control of the Subject
+Input State , being under the control of the Subject Output State Verified Control: The identity information has been verified as being under the control of the Subject

-Identity Evidence Validation
+588 2.7.7 Identity Evidence Validation